 • To exhibit work that prioritizes context and social engagement.

 • To build a formal relationship between work and site, focusing on the ways in which the city informs temporal works of art, and in turn the ways in which these works may inform the viewers’ experience of the city.

 • To dissolve barriers between traditions of ‘making’and ‘doing’.

-• To create dialogue around the cultural, political,social relevance of art.
+• To create dialogue around the cultural, political, and social relevance of art.

-• To make experimental art practice accessible to thegeneral population..
+• To make experimental art practice accessible to the general public.

-• To create an experience of art that engages the curiosity and activity of play innate in art creation.
+• To create an experience of art that engages the curiosity and the activity of play inherent in artistic production.